 Assisted Living Residences (ALR) and Personal Care Homes (PCH) are designed to assist seniors who need help with Activities of Daily Living (ADL) and find it challenging to remain in their own homes.
-Services might include assistance with eating, bathing, getting dressed, toileting and mobility as well as managing finances, transportation, medications, preparing meals and housework.
-In Pennsylvania both ALR and PCH provide 24-hour supervision for adults and adhere to state regulations determining how services are delivered.
-Some facilities have special units for those with dementia where activities and layout of the space is tailored specifically to that population.
-There are a variety of configurations for provision of this type of care including stand-alone units, units that are part of continuing care retirement communities (CCRCs) and licensed ALR or PCH.
-These facilities often have a daily or monthly fee structure and can sometimes be paid for by long term care insurance or veterans' benefits.
+Services might include assistance with eating, bathing, getting dressed, toileting, and mobility, as well as managing finances, transportation, medications, preparing meals, and housework.
+In Pennsylvania, both ALR and PCH provide 24-hour supervision for adults and adhere to state regulations determining how services are delivered.
+Some facilities have special units for those with dementia, where activities and the layout of the space are explicitly tailored to that population.
+There are a variety of configurations for the provision of this type of care, including stand-alone units, units that are part of continuing care retirement communities (CCRCs), and licensed ALR or PCH.
+These facilities often have a daily or monthly fee structure and can sometimes be paid for by long-term care insurance or veterans' benefits.
 There are many options for this type of care.
-Inperson visits can be helpful to compare options.
+In-person visits can be helpful in comparing options.